9th annual Tarawera Ultramarathon. 11 February 2017.

 |Entry||Entry opens on 1 June at 11am (NZ) time each year.
 Expect the race to sell-out.
 Entry is limited to 1000 entrants *each relay team counts as one entry.|

-Net downhill with a 357 metre (840 foot) elevation loss.
 The running surface is excellent with free-draining volcanic soils with some technical roots and rocks on the Okataina and Tarawera section of the course from Humphries Bay to The Outlet.
+More Info.

 Tarawera Ultramarathon Mobile App